 Participating Offices: New York / Jersey City, Richardson / Dallas, and Salt Lake City

 Eligibility: Applicants should identify as neurodivergent (including written diagnosis) and have a Bachelor’s Degree; work experience is not required.
-In 2022, the program assessment stage will be held virtually with potential to be in person during the internship stage
+In 2023, the program assessment stage will be held virtually with the internship being in-person/hybrid depending on the team.

 If you are interested, we can notify you when applications open.
 Please send us an email using this link.